Wrotham to Cuxton

 Pass through the village and join Upper Bush Road out of Upper Bush which you follow until it comes to a junction with Warren Road.
 Turning right into Warren Road and walking down the road brings you into the small town of Cuxton, the end of this walk.

 To get back to Wrotham you need to change trains (and stations) in Maidstone.
-Catch a train to Maidstone and get off at Maidstone West (not Maidstone Barracks).
-Exit the station on to Station Approach and at the end of the road turn right to cross the river Medway.
-Once over the bridge turn left into Bishops Way and follow the busy road beside the river as it comes Fairmeadow.
-When you come to St. Faith's Street, turn right then turn left into Station Road where you come to Maidstone East station.
+Catch a train to Maidstone and get off at Maidstone Barracks.
+From here exit up the ramp to the road and turn right and follow the path beside the railway over the bridge to reach Maidstone East, it is signed.
 Here there are trains every 30 minutes (hourly on Sundays) back to Borough Green and Wrotham station, also operated by South Eastern Trains.
 Follow the instructions under Getting to the Start for details of how to get from the station to Wrotham.

 The following web sites provide information on the area.